ISIS3510-Seccion-2-Grupo-20/Documentation/README.md

 # Documentation
-This is the Documentation repository for the proejct developement
+This is the Documentation repository for the project developement